garthable/Terminal-Sweeper/README.markdown

 ## Terminal Grabs:
 Info about coordinates and what "c x y" means:
 - c x y: This refers to the coordinates of where the last click was.
-- x = 0 refers the left of the screen, y = 0 refers to the top of the screen
+- x = 0 refers the left of the screen, y = 0 refers to the top of the screen.
 <pre>
 ASCII key for how minesweeper game is displayed:
 - '@': Flagged